ItsXrgon/c-computer-processor/README.md

 You are required to understand the pattern in the example and implement it.

-## Instruction Set Architecture
+## Instruction Memory

+- Memory Size: 1024 rows
-1. Instruction Size: 16 bits
+- Row : 16 bits
+- Addresses: 0 to 1023
+  - word addressable
-2. Instruction Types: 2
+- Types: 2

+### Instruction Set Architecture

-3. Instruction Count: 12
+- Instruction Count: 12

 - The opcodes are from 0 to 11 according to the instructions order in the following table: